-- 1. (Not in 2021) When the beginning of a round is called, teams must submit their computer with the program to run saved on it.
+- 1. When the beginning of a round is called, teams must submit their computer with the program to run saved on it.
 The method to collect the computers will be announced by the organizers. - 2.
-(Not in 2021) The time limit of submitting the computer with the program to be run in each game will be decided by the organizers. - 3.
-(Not in 2021) If the computer is not submitted by the time limit, the team is considered to have abandoned the game.
-The score of the game will be -50 points.

-- 4. (Not in 2021) Competition World for each round will only be revealed after the round's computers submission time expires. - 5.
-(Not in 2021) No changes or updates to the program after the deadline of each rounds are allowed. - 6.
-(Not in 2021) A game begins at the scheduled starting time whether or not the team is present or ready.
+The time limit of submitting the computer with the program to be run in each game will be decided by the organizers. - 3.
+If the computer is not submitted by the time limit, the team is considered to have abandoned the game.
+The score of the game will be -50 points. - 4.
+Competition World for each round will only be revealed after the round's computers submission time expires. - 5.
+No changes or updates to the program after the deadline of each round are allowed. - 6.
+A game begins at the scheduled starting time whether or not the team is present or ready.
 Start times will be posted around the venue. - 7.
 Pre-mapping the field and/or victim's location is prohibited.
-Pre-mapping activities will result in immediate robot disqualification for the round. - 8.
-(For 2021 only) Teams must submit the source code and any other required documents before a particular day set by the OC.
+Pre-mapping activities will result in immediate robot disqualification for the round.

+8. Teams must submit the source code and any other required documents before a particular day set by the OC.
 Details will be shared through the Official RCJ Forum.